-The DW Stadium, formally known as The JJB Stadium was completed in August 1999, at a build cost of £30 million, replacing Wigan’s previous Springfield Park ground, where they had played for close to 70 years.
+The DW Stadium is home to Wigan Athletic.
+Formerly known as The JJB Stadium it was completed in August 1999, at a build cost of £30 million, replacing Wigan’s previous Springfield Park ground, where they had played for close to 70 years.

 It is an all-seater arena with a capacity of 25,135, in four single-tier stands.
 The North Stand, behind the goal, is usually allocated to away fans, though if away support is small, visiting supporters may find the North Stand closed, with alternative seating offered.